Smithson baronets

 The Smithson Baronetcy, of Stanwick in the County of York, is a title in the Baronetage of England.
 It was created on 2 August 1660 for Hugh Smithson (1598-1670) of Stanwick St John, Yorkshire.
 Sir Hugh Smithson, 3rd Baronet, married Elizabeth Langdale, daughter of Marmaduke Langdale, Baron Langdale.
 Sir Hugh Smithson, the fourth Baronet, married Lady Elizabeth Seymour, daughter of Algernon Seymour, 7th Duke of Somerset and heiress of the Percy family, Earls of Northumberland.
 In 1749 the Duke of Somerset was created Earl of Northumberland, with remainder to his son-in-law Sir Hugh Smithson, who succeeded as second Earl on his father-in-law's death in 1750.
 He assumed the surname of Percy and was created Duke of Northumberland in 1766.
 The baronetcy remains merged with the dukedom.

-Smithsonian Institution in Washington DC was founded with the legacy of James Smithson son Sir Hugh, 4th Baronet (Hugh Percy, 1st Duke of Northumberland).
+Smithsonian Institution in Washington DC was founded with the legacy of James Smithson, illegitimate son of Sir Hugh, 4th Baronet (Hugh Percy, 1st Duke of Northumberland).